Michael-Reefe/Loki.jl/README.md

 This allows the user to provide a 2D grid of either the 9.7-micron optical depth (for MIR fitting) or the reddening E(B-V) (for optical fitting) for each spaxel.
 The values in the grid will be used as the values for the corresponding spaxels in the fitting process, and they will be locked to these values.
 This is useful in cases where one wishes to fit a region of the spectrum that doesn't constrain the extinction very well, but has results from fitting another region of the spectrum that does constrain it well and can use those results to constrain the extinction in the other region.

+`custom_ext_template`

+This allows the user to provide a 1D template for the normalized optical depth $\tau$ as a function of wavelength.
+It should be normalized such that the value at 9.7 $\mu$m is 1, to fit with the normalization of the other extinction curves and allow the $\tau_{9.7}$ fitting parameter to be interpreted as intended.

+`pah_template_map`

+A 2D map of boolean values where, if true, the spaxel at the corresponding location will be fit using the PAH templates, and where false they will be fit without the templates.
+This is useful if one wants to spatially divide up the fitting into regions where fitting with the templates is necessary while leaving the other regions to be fit more freely without the templates.

+`sort_line_components = :flux`

+Oftentimes one may desire to sort the components of lines fit with more than 1 profile based on a fitting quantity.
+This is controlled by the `sort_line_components` option, which by default is set to sort by the flux.
+Other sorting options are :amp for amplitude, :fwhm for FWHM, or :voff for velocity offsets.
+To disable sorting, set to `nothing`.
+N.B. sorting should be disabled if the additional line components are using relative parameters (see emission line options below), otherwise the sorting will not work correctly.
+The sorting order (increasing or decreasing) is also set by the emission line options.

 ### ii.
 MIR Continuum and PAH Options
 These options are found in `src/options/dust.toml`